saurabhnemade/esbuild-notifier/README.md

 Stumbled upon this awsome build tool named `esbuild` (https://esbuild.github.io/) at 2 A.M. in morning and found that no one has yet created build notifier plugin for this.
 So starting this project to have a nice build notifier.

+# Status
+This is initial draft of the plugin.
+It works but still has lots of improvements to be done.

 # Setup

 ```